astronomer/astro-docs/enterprise/next/04_deploy/03_configure-deployment.md

 ## Allocating Resources

-The `Settings` tab allows you to adjust your resource components - empowering you to freely scale your deployment up or down as you wish.
+The "Settings" tab allows you to adjust your resource components - empowering you to freely scale your deployment up or down as you wish.
 To this end, you can:

 1. Choose your Executor (Local, Celery, or Kubernetes)
 2. Adjust resources to your Scheduler and Webserver
-3. Adjust worker count (*Celery only*)
+3. Adjust Worker Count (*Celery only*)
-4. Adjust your `Worker Termination Grace Period` (*Celery only*)
+4. Adjust your Worker Termination Grace Period (*Celery only*)
 5. Add Extra Capacity (*Kubernetes or KubernetesPodOperator only*)

 ![Astro UI Executor Config](https://assets2.astronomer.io/main/docs/astronomer-ui/v0.15-Astro-UI-Executor.png)